Lab Manual

 When you join a project, the PI will share a cloud-hosted folder with you (on Google Drive or OneDrive).
 Use this folder to store all your reports, presentations, notes, and related documents.
 We host LaTeX documents, reports, and manuscripts on Overleaf, and codebases are exclusively hosted on GitHub.com under the lab organization.

-Keep everything organized in the folders, and do not create duplicate or disorganized copies.
-For each project, maintain a single slide deck that you update as you go.
-When providing progress updates, add them to that deck and refer to it in your email.
+Keep everything organized under relevant folders, and do not create duplicate or disorganized copies of codes, reports, or manuscripts.
+For each project, maintain a single slide deck that you update as we go.
+When providing progress updates, add them to that deck and refer to it in your email with hyperlinks.
 Do not send slide decks as offline email attachments.
 Always keep the master document online.
 We may pull them up and present them in meetings live.
 So keep them up to date and self-contained for presentation.

 Do not share any datasets over email.
 Push them to the appropriate cloud folder and link them in your communication.
 Whether on the cluster or on the cloud, never overwrite the original data folder.
 Source and destination (result) folders should always be separated.